Kat632/P3-Sims4-RealEstate-Quiz/README.md

 Implementation:

-* The user will also have the ability to exit a game at any point without quitting the application.
-This will allow the user to further control the time within the game.
+* The user will be able to interact with the game at other points too, such as viewing the leaderboard and the instructions.
+The user will also be given multiple opportunities to exit the game.

 #### Opportunities